buehler/mse-master-thesis/sections/04_implementation.md

 router.OPTIONS("/swapi/people", cors)
 ```

+The code above shows the implementation of the HTTP Basic Authentication in the Go application.
+The `gin.BasicAuth` function is used to create a middleware that is applied to the `secure` group.
+The middleware checks the HTTP request for the `Authorization` header and validates the credentials against the given accounts.
+The `gin.Accounts` is a map that contains username / password combinations.
+The `getPeopleFromSwapi` function is called if the authentication was successful.

 The static website **basic_auth_app** provides a trivial way of accessing any basic protected API.
 The site runs within an NGINX and contains minimal code.
-Since this site is hosted statically and does not call API endpoints through some backend logic, it is not possible to adhere to the `HTTP_PROXY` environment variable to route traffic through a specific proxy.
+Since this site is hosted statically and does not call API endpoints through some backend logic, it is not possible to adhere to the `HTTP(S)_PROXY` environment variable to route traffic through a specific proxy.

 In contrast to the basic auth app, the **basic_auth_backend_app** is an `ASP.NET` application that also uses the HTTP Basic mechanism to authenticate requests.
 The application runs in an ASP.NET context.
-Thus, it is possible to respect the `HTTP_PROXY` variable and route traffic through a specific proxy.
+Thus, it is possible to respect the `HTTP_PROXY` and `HTTPS_PROXY` variable and route traffic through a specific proxy.
+The application shows a trivial GUI in which the user can specify an API endpoint and a username / password combination.

 To provide a more complex authentication scheme, the **oidc_api** authenticates requests against its API via OAuth2.0.
 When the API receives an access token from a client, it uses token introspection (defined by **RFC7662**) to validate the token and authenticate the user [@RFC7662].
 The API needs an issuer, a client ID, and a client secret to validate the given tokens.
-The configuration of the C\# application is done as follows:

 ```csharp
 builder.Services